tinyg210/localstack-tc-init-hooks/README.md

 If we check the documentation page, we'll notice a new file structure, with each lifecycle phase having its own directory: https://docs.localstack.cloud/references/init-hooks/.
-We'll use this approach to replace the container path with `/etc/localstack/init/ready.d/init.sh`. `Ready` is the phase when LocalStack is ready and can accept requests.
-As I mentioned before, if there are many resources to be created at startup, then waiting for them to be available is a fairly easy approach.
+We'll use this approach to replace the container path with `/etc/localstack/init/ready.d/init.sh`. `Ready` is the phase when LocalStack can accept requests.
+As I mentioned before, if there are many resources to be created at startup, then waiting for them to be available is a relatively straightforward approach.

-One last thing: the file needs to be **executable** to insure the script runs, and you can check inside the container is this is causing any trouble:
+One last thing: the file needs to be **executable** to ensure the script runs.
+You can check inside the container if this is causing any trouble:

 ![image](img/not-exec.png)

-In this case there's a noticeable error message:
+In this case, there's a noticeable error message:

 ![image](img/permission-denied.png)